 |Welcome to Lexington’s weekly round-up of media news and the latest moves in journalism.
 To subscribe please email email@example.com.

-If your organisation needs communications advice, or you would like more information about how Lexington’s team of media experts can support you, please contact firstname.lastname@example.org.
+If your organisation needs media advice, or you would like more information about how Lexington’s team of media experts can support you, please contact Patrick Foster, Head of Corporate Communications.